jasujm/bridge/README.md

 Short term goals:

 - Nice GUI
-  - Ideally the GUI is implemented in separate process communicating with the game using e.g. [ZeroMQ](http://zeromq.org/)
 - Networking
-  - Asynchronous IO.
-Use ZeroMQ as message queue both internally and externally?
+  - Use ZeroMQ to send and receive messages between different Bridge application instances
   - In the first phase I’ll use some simple plain text protocol for non-serious use